-This is an optional function so the TNCS is not required to implement it.
+This is an optional function, so the TNCS is not required to implement it.
 Since this function was not included in IF-IMV 1.0, many TNCSs do not implement it.
 IMVs MUST work properly if a TNCS does not implement this function.
 The IMV is never required to call this function.
 The TNCS MUST work with IMVs that don't call this function.
 The IMV SHOULD use dynamic function binding (on platforms where that is available) to determine whether the TNCS implements this function.

 The IMV MUST pass its IMV ID as the imvID parameter, a standard or vendor-specific attribute ID as the attributeID parameter, and a valid network connection ID as the connectionID parameter.
-If the IMV passes a valid connection ID, the TNCS SHOULD set the attribute value for the specified connection.
-If the IMV passes TNC_CONNECTIONID_ANY, the TNCS SHOULD return the TNC_RESULT_INVALID_PARAMETER result code.
-If the TNCS does not recognize the attribute ID or connection ID, it SHOULD return the TNC_RESULT_INVALID_PARAMETER result code.
-If the TNCS recognizes the attribute ID and connection ID but does not support setting an attribute value for the requested attribute ID and connection ID, the TNCS_SHOULD return the TNC_RESULT_INVALID_PARAMETER result code.
+If the IMV passes a valid connection ID, the TNCS SHOULD set the attribute value for the specified connection (if supported).
+If the IMV passes TNC\CONNECTIONID\ANY, the TNCS SHOULD set the value for the TNCC (if supported).
+If the TNCS does not recognize the attribute ID or connection ID, it SHOULD return the TNC\RESULT\INVALID\PARAMETER result code.
+If the TNCS recognizes the attribute ID and connection ID but does not support setting an attribute value for the requested attribute ID and connection ID, the TNCS SHOULD return the TNC\RESULT\INVALID\PARAMETER result code.

 The IMV MUST pass an attribute value in the buffer referenced by the buffer parameter.
-This attribute value SHOULD have the exact format specified in the description of the attribute ID (in section 3.5.11 for attributes defined there or in vendor-specific documentation for a vendor-specific attribute ID).
+This attribute value SHOULD have the exact format specified in the description of the attribute ID (in section 3.6.11 for attributes defined there or in vendor-specific documentation for a vendor-specific attribute ID).
 The length of the attribute value MUST be exactly the number of octets (bytes) indicated by the bufferLength parameter.
 The TNCS MUST NOT modify the contents of the buffer or even access them after this function returns.
 Therefore, the TNCS SHOULD copy the attribute value to other storage before returning from this function.